D2D Assisted Multi-antenna Coded Caching: Numerical results

-Fig.~\ref{fig:NA3} shows the per-user rate for $K=3$, $L=2$ and $\tau=1$ (section~\ref{sec:Example1}) as a function of inner circle radius $r$.
+Fig.~\ref{fig:NA3} shows average delivery rate for $K=3$, $L=2$ and $\tau=1$ (section~\ref{sec:Example1}) as a function of inner circle radius $r$.
 The figure demonstrates that when users are close to each other, there is a significant gain from using a combination of multicasting and D2D transmissions.
-Although the \textit{D2D only} rate decreases drastically as the inter-user distance is increased, the proposed approach shows steadier behavior.
+Compared to the \textit{D2D only} rate that decreases drastically as the inter-user distance is increased, the proposed approach shows steadier behavior.
 The beneficial range for D2D transmission in this particular scenario appears to be between $r= 0 \ \text{and} \ 5 m$ ($10 m$ maximum distance).
-The range can change if path-loss exponent, the available power for both D2D and DL transmission, $\tau$, etc. are varied.
-The simulation results demonstrate that sending all the data only through D2D transmissions or only through multicasting results in a lower rate than the proposed approach with the optimized mode selection.
+The range can change if the path-loss exponent, the available power for both D2D and DL transmission, $\tau$, etc., are varied.
+The simulation results demonstrate that sending all the data only {via} D2D transmissions or only through multicasting results in a lower rate than the proposed approach with the optimized mode selection.

-Fig.~\ref{fig:NA4} shows the per-user rate versus the inner circle radius for $K=4,\ \tau=2,\ L=2$ (section~\ref{sec:Example2}).
-For a higher number of users, the gain from using D2D transmission among nearby users is larger than the case $K=3$ due to more D2D transmission opportunities.
+Fig.~\ref{fig:NA4} shows the average delivery rate versus the inner circle radius for $K=4,\ \tau=2,\ L=2$ (section~\ref{sec:Example2}).
+In this case, the gain from D2D transmission among nearby users is larger than the case $K=3$ due to more D2D transmission opportunities.
 However, the gain of D2D transmission decreases more rapidly compared to the case $K=3$.
-Due to $\tau=2$, more users need to be closer to each other in order to be able to perform efficient D2D transmission.
-Therefore, for a fixed number of users $K$, increasing $\tau$ results in fewer D2D opportunities and fewer D2D subset selection variants.
-For example, if $\mathcal{D}({1})= \{1,2,3\} \ \text{and} \ \mathcal{D}({2})=\{1,2,4\}$ are selected for the simulated scenario, most probably four users are in a close distance; therefore, $\mathcal{D}({3})=\{1,3,4\}$ and $\mathcal{D}({4})=\{2,3,4\}$ will also be selected with a high probability.
-However, with a fixed $\tau$, increasing the number of users $K$ will result in a more diverse D2D combination and higher gain than the \textit{D2D only} case.
+In this case, $\tau$ equals $2$, {so} more users {must} be closer to each other to perform efficient D2D transmission.
+Therefore, it can be concluded that for a fixed number of users $K$, increasing $\tau$ results in fewer D2D opportunities and fewer D2D subset selection variants.
+However, with a fixed $\tau$, increasing the number of users $K$ will result in a more diverse D2D combination and higher gain over the \textit{D2D only} case.